 Terminations Based on Violations of Public Policy

-Once the decision has been made that an employee should be terminated, and the person who is authorized to discharge the employee is satisfied that the reason for the termination is not a protected one, what procedural steps should be followed?
+Once the decision has been made that an employee should be terminated, and the person who is authorized to discharge the employee is satisfied that the reason for the termination is legally supported, what procedural steps should be followed?
 This section will review some of the major steps that should be followed or considered.

 Develop a Road Map that Supports the Employment Decision and Plots the Course of the Action

-If an employee is going to be terminated for poor performance, hopefully his or her personnel file will include performance evaluations or other indications that performance was not satisfactory.
+If an employee is going to be terminated for poor performance, their personnel file should include performance evaluations or other indications that performance was not satisfactory.
 If the termination is based on a violation of work rules, are there reports to support that the rules were known to the employee and were violated?
-If a 60-year-old minority worker with 25 years experience is going to be terminated, does the mayor or city manager have justification for the action that will withstand an allegation that the termination was based on age or race?
+If a 60-year-old minority worker with 25 years of experience is going to be terminated, does the mayor or city manager have justification for the action that will withstand an allegation that the termination was based on age or race?
 Whatever the reason for the termination, are there materials or other evidence available to support the decision, in the event a challenge is brought?

 The mayor, city manager, commissioners, or other officers vested with authority to terminate should gather and review any employment-related policies, collective bargaining agreements, civil service rules, employee handbooks, and other pertinent information to assure knowledge of the process, if any, that must be followed for the termination.
-Does the employee have a right to a hearing so that he or she can challenge the termination?
+Does the employee have a right to a hearing so that they can challenge the termination?

-If the suspect employee is a union employee (In Epilepsy Foundation of Northeast Ohio (8-CA-28169, 28264; 331 NLRB No. 92, July 10, 2000), the Board held that non-union workers were entitled to co-worker representation in any interview that could lead to discipline or termination), he or she has the right to have a union representative present during any investigatory interview, referred to as the Weingarten right (A right first recognized in National Labor Relations Board v.
+In the public sector, employees who are not at-will are civil service employees and those covered by collective bargaining agreements or personnel policies that provide for termination only "for cause.”
+Union employees have a right to union representation during any investigatory interview, referred to as the Weingarten right (a right first recognized in National Labor Relations Board v.
 J. Weingarten, Inc.), if the interview could reasonably lead to discipline or termination.
 Weingarten rights are only available during investigatory interviews.
-While the employee has the right to have a union representative present during the interview, the employer is not required to inform the employee of this right.
+While the employee has the right to have union representation during the interview, the onus is on them to make this request; the employer is not required to inform the employee of this right.

 What if the Investigation Could Result in Possible Criminal Action?
 The "Garrity" Rule

 Historically, employees under investigation for possible criminal behavior were sometimes placed in a difficult legal position: should they cooperate fully and answer all questions asked, thereby possibly providing incriminating evidence, or should they refuse to cooperate, thereby placing their jobs at risk?
-The United States Supreme Court has helped resolve this dilemma through two cases, Garrity v.
-New Jersey (385 U.S. 493, 17 L. Ed.
-2d 562, 87 S. Ct.
-616 (1967)) and Gardner v.
-Brodick (392 U.S. 273, 20 L. Ed.
-2d 1082, 88 S. Ct.
-1913 (1968)) both involving the questioning of police officers.
+The United States Supreme Court helped resolve this dilemma through two cases, Garrity v.
+New Jersey (1967)) and Gardner v.
+Broderick (1968)) both involving the questioning of police officers.

-Under these two court decisions, if a law enforcement officer who is under criminal investigation is not provided with immunity, any statement that he or she makes under the threat of adverse personnel action is deemed to be unconstitutionally coerced (and may not be used in a subsequent criminal prosecution).
-If the officer is granted immunity but nevertheless refuses to answer questions that are specifically, directly, and narrowly related to his or her official duties, he or she may be terminated.
+Under these two court decisions, if a law enforcement officer who is under criminal investigation is not provided with immunity, any statement that they make under the threat of adverse personnel action is deemed to be unconstitutionally coerced (and may not be used in a subsequent criminal prosecution).
+If the officer is granted immunity but nevertheless refuses to answer questions that are specifically, directly, and narrowly related to their official duties, they may be terminated.
 See also Police Officers' Guild v.
 Seattle (1972).
-If the officer is granted immunity and answers questions specifically, directly, and narrowly related to his or her official duties, the officer may be dismissed if the answers provide cause for dismissal.
+If the officer is granted immunity and answers questions specifically, directly, and narrowly related to their official duties, the officer may be dismissed if the answers provide cause for dismissal.

 After an employee is terminated, there may still be a few loose ends that will require attention.
-Obviously the employer must be sure to recover the employee's work keys and any other government property.
-There are also some legal issues that need to be taken into consideration; here are a few:
+In addition to recovering agency-owned equipment and securing public records in the employee’s possession, other legal issues need to be taken into consideration, including the following: